Sections of this article.

 Watch microbrands need to be distinguished from small watchmakers, and from independent watch companies (and “watchmakers” meaning companies who make new watches, needs to be distinguished from “watchmakers” meaning people who repair watches).
 Most microbrands have the majority of the parts of the watch manufactured by other companies, where as the term watchmaker is usually applied to someone who makes at least most (sometimes all) of the watch themselves.
 Some of the big watch companies, such as MB&F (above), Rolex, Patek Philippe, and Audemars Piguet are not owned by a group, so can be considered independent in that sense.

 Microbrands are either have a solo founder or are founded by a small group of friends or business associates, have only a relatively small number of employees, and sell a relatively small number of watches per year.
-Microbrands have engaged Owners, with many microbrands being founded by people in their 30’s.
-While microbrands are typically more focused on making interesting watches than making money, to stay in business profits do need to be made in order to be reinvested.
+Microbrands have engaged owners, with many microbrands being founded by people in their 30’s (our own brand is an exception to that too).
+While microbrands are typically more focused on making interesting watches than making money, to stay in business profits do need to be made in order for the company to continue existing.

 Some non-micro brands who produce only a small number of watches per year, like Urwerk and MB&F, do so because of the complexity of their watches, which require a lot of time and skilled workmanship to produce (which, understandably, comes at a high price), and/or have only a narrow niche of potential buyers.